Mezzo-soprano Eve Gigliotti has a voice that been described as “powerful and agile” (New York Times), and is an “invisive actress” (Opera News).

-Eve Gigliotti’s 2016-2017 season includes a return to Opera Philadelphia to create the role of Dodo in the world premiere of Missy Mazzoli’s Breaking the Waves, with further performances at New York’s Prototype Festival, a debut with Hawaii Opera as Giulietta in Les contes d’Hoffman, and the world premiere of composer Mohammed Fairouz’s new oratorio, Al-Quds: Jerusalem at the Metropolitan Museum.
-Additionally, she joins the roster of the Lyric Opera of Chicago to cover the title role in Carmen.
+The previous season included a debut with Hawaii Opera as Giulietta in Les contes d’Hoffman, the world premiere of composer Mohammed Fairouz’s new oratorio, Al-Quds: Jerusalem at the Metropolitan Museum, a return to Opera Philadelphia to create the role of Dodo in the world premiere of Missy Mazzoli’s Breaking the Waves, a role she reprised with the Prototype Festival, and she joined the roster of the Lyric Opera of Chicago to cover the title role in Carmen.

-Last season, Ms. Gigliotti made her debut with the Washington National Opera, singing Siegrune and covering Flosshilde and the Second Norn in their production of Wagner’s Ring Cycle.
+In the 2015-2016 season, Ms. Gigliotti made her debut with the Washington National Opera, singing Siegrune and covering Flosshilde and the Second Norn in their production of Wagner’s Ring Cycle.
 She also appeared with Beth Morrison Projects for the premiere of Persona.
-During the summer of 2016, she sang the role of Auntie in Peter Grimes with the Princeton Festival.
+She also joined the Princeton Festival for their 2016 Summer season to sing Auntie in Peter Grimes.

 The 2014-2015 season brought significant company debuts for Ms. Gigliotti, including Houston Grand Opera to sing Siegrune in Die Walküre; Milwaukee Symphony, for Handel’s Messiah, and Opera Santa Barbara to reprise the title role of Isabella in L’italiana in Algeri.
 Additionally, she debuted the role of Bradamante in director R.B Schlather’s gallery installation of Alcina in association with Whitebox Art Center, and concluded the season in her role debut as Suzuki in Madama Butterfly at Ash Lawn Opera.